centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 - the RestAPI exposed by the Kubernetes cluster,
 - the CLI tool kubectl to communicate with the cluster's control plane.

-For better performances, we recommand to use the RestAPI.
+For better performances, we recommend to use the RestAPI.

 #### Create a service account